Mathyn/mathyn-codes-website/README.md

 ### Build the docker image

 Without a Docker image there's nothing to run in a k8s cluster.
-Simple do `npm run docker:build` to build the image.
+Run `npm run docker:build` to build the image.

 ### Deploy locally using Minikube